 - What we have

 - Line at the top

 - Dark area in the top left corner

-- - ...
+- ...

+- What we want

 - Vertical Line

 - Horizontal Line

 - Circle

 - Challenges

 - Positional variance

 - Color variance

 Figure 1.2: Examples of handwritten digits from U.S. postal envelopes.

 On the Quest for Higher Level Features